 At UBS, we believe that it's important to recognize all aspects of leaving a legacy-both in financial and non-financial realms.
-When it comes to managing financial wealth, we employ the UBS Wealth Way\, a comprehensive approach that aids financial advisors and clients in the overall planning process.
-It's designed to keep business, investments, passion for needs beyond one's own, and family goals front and center in constructing a financial plan.
+When it comes to managing financial wealth, we employ the UBS Wealth Way, a comprehensive approach that aids financial advisors and clients in the overall planning process.
+It's designed to keep business, investments, passion and family goals front and center in constructing a financial plan.
 A UBS Financial Advisor starts with questions about what is important to each client.
 Answers to these questions shape three key strategies to help organize a client's financial life: